Kyriosity/read-write/readme+/dev/code/readme+/code-docu.md

 + snippets in documentation,
 + domain-explaining quotes from sources like wiki.

 Comments may contain documentation, which will be built along with the application and directly refer to the implementation.
-The idea is good but requires much phantasy and stumbles on realization and maintenance.
+This good idea requires much phantasy and stumbles on realization and maintenance.

-## Diagrams and presentation
+## Diagrams and presentations

-You need both a good structure and quality code to get the concept of the application exploring but ...
+You need both a good structure and quality code to get the concept of the application exploring but it's a reverse engineering ...

 - perfect structure and code aren't
 - the intention of application and design may deviate